-Not sure if you should split up your twins or keep them together in school next year?
-As COVID-19 is forcing schools to make huge changes in the fall, you should consider requesting that your twins be placed in the same classroom to avoid additional risk.
+Not sure if you should split up your twins or keep them together in the 2021-22 school year?
+As COVID-19 continues to affect our world and children under 12 are still not able to get the vaccine, you should consider requesting that your twins be placed in the same classroom to avoid additional risk.
 Here’s a letter you can use to make this request to your school’s principal.

 At Twiniversity we typically lean towards recommending that twins be placed in separate classrooms to help each of them gain independence and self-esteem.
-However, in this new world of COVID-19, splitting up your twins may be working against the health and well-being of your family.
+However, as COVID continues to make an impact on our communities, splitting up your twins may be working against the health and well-being of your family.

-It’s very important that you sit down with your partner now to discuss this matter and come up with a game plan.
-The sooner you can communicate your wishes to your twins’ principal and current teachers, the better.
+It’s important that you sit down with your partner now to discuss this matter and come up with a game plan.
+Talk through all of the scenarios and discuss the what-ifs.
+Maybe make a pros and cons list to consider all the factors.
+But, in the end, YOU know your kids the best out of anybody.
+Listen to your gut and let it be your guide.
+The sooner you can come to an agreement with your partner and communicate your wishes to your twins’ principal and current teachers, the better.

 If you want to request that your twins be placed in the same classroom, here is a sample letter you can use to write to your principal and current teachers:

 “I know that you are in the process of determining which classroom all the kids will be in for the fall.
-I’ve been thinking about this long and hard and I would really like for _______ and _______ to be placed in the same classroom for the next school year for several reasons.
-And let me say that I would not be making this request if it were not for the pandemic.”
+I’ve been thinking about this and I would really like for _______ and _______ to be placed in the same classroom for the next school year for several reasons.”

-“By keeping them in the same classroom, if they do go back to the building it would be reducing their exposure in half by mainly being around all the same kids.
-In addition, if they do go back to the building and there’s a staggered schedule, then at least I know they’ll be together on that schedule, which will greatly affect my schedule working from home.
-Seeing that it’s quite possible we will still be doing remote learning in the fall it will be a lot easier for me to only have to communicate with one teacher while we do e-learning, and they can be on the same schedule for things like class video calls and whatever else comes up.”
+“By keeping them in the same classroom it will reduce their exposure in half by mainly being around all the same kids.
+If my twins are put in quarantine due to COVID exposure, it will be a lot easier for me to only have to communicate with one teacher while we do temporary remote learning, they can be on the same schedule for class video calls, and they will have the same assignments and projects.”

 “But really the thing that concerns me most is limiting their exposure to the virus.
-I’m trying to mitigate any additional risk if possible.
-My hope is that once a vaccine is out and it’s more safe for us to go back to a more normal school routine that I would separate them again.”
+I’m trying to mitigate any additional risk, if possible.
+My hope is that once they are eligible to receive the vaccine, I would separate them in the following school year.”

 “Thank you for all the hard work that you’ve been doing and I truly appreciate you taking my concerns to heart.
 Sincerely, __________”